XiaoxiaLin/realxdeal/README.md

 **Single Predictions:**

-- `single_prediction`: when you enter a number in the form to get prediction.
+- `single_prediction`: enter a number in the form to get prediction.
-- `predict`: when you ask for a prediction directly on the url, for example 'http://0.0.0.0:5000/predict?x=2' will return the prediction in json format.
+- `predict`: ask for a prediction directly on the url, for example 'http://0.0.0.0:5000/predict?x=2' will return the prediction in json format.

 **Batch Predictions:**

-- `batch_prediction`: when you upload a csv file and get prediction for all the values.
+- `batch_prediction`: upload a csv file and get prediction for all the values.

 ### Deploying ML model